gitbetter/Zenith/README.md

   **OR**

-* A 64 bit Windows image, in which case you will also need Visual Studio, available for download at [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/)
+* A 64 bit Windows installation, in which case you will also need Visual Studio, available for download at [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/)

 ## Building and Running